BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_04.md

 First thing we're going to do is head into Goldenwood Cave.
 We couldn't get here with Rock Smash before, but now that we can, go ahead and pick up the *Rare Candy*, *Nugget*, and hidden *Blue Shard*.
 Your Pokemon should be able to now beat the Leavanny trainer, if you haven't yet.

 Outside the cave, go left.
 There's a hidden *Ether* if you climb some stairs.
 Down from here is a hidden *Nest Ball*.
-A hidden *GourmetTreat* is to the left, plus:
+A hidden *Gourmet Treat* is to the left, plus:

 **ZCell 027: Goldenwood Forest**